hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-gestationalage-intro.md

 - A more specific code is used to indicate the method, for example 11885-1 *Gestational age Estimated from last menstrual period* in addition to 57036006 *Fetal gestational age*
 - Antenatal observations will represent the pregnant individual as `Observation.subject` and the fetus as `Observation.focus`

+<p class="stu-note">Specific feedback is sought on appropriate category values for Observations relating to pregnancy.</p>